About Krifa explained in English

 Frequently Asked Questions

-As a wage earner, you must meet the following criteria in order to qualify for unemployment benefits:
+As an employee, you must meet the following criteria in order to qualify for unemployment benefits:

 - You must have been a member of a Danish unemployment insurance fund ("A-kasse") for at least a year.

-- You must meet the minimum employment criteria of 1,924 hours of paid work if you have full-time unemployment insurance, and 1,258 hours if you have part-time unemployment insurance.
+- You must meet an income requirement of 273.504 DKK.
+Or - if you have previously received unemployment benifits - you must meet the minimum employment criteria of 1,924 hours of paid work if you have full-time unemployment insurance, and 1,258 hours if you have part-time unemployment insurance.

 We have made a guide which explains the four steps you need to take to register as unemployed.
 It is important that you take these steps no later than on your first day of unemployment.